 Market Trends & Analysis

-The following sections outline the major market trends in the Los Angeles, Inland Empire, Las Vegas, and Reno market sectors with data as reported by CoStar, along with key indicators.
+Stay up to date with major market trends in the Los Angeles, Inland Empire, Las Vegas, and Reno market sectors with data as reported by CoStar, along with key indicators.

-4Q25 CA Quarterly Newsletter
+4Q25 Southern California Quarterly Newsletter

 In 2025, Los Angeles faced widespread market pressure with nearly 16 million SF of industrial space completed since 2023 - 30% still vacant - and asking rents down over 20% from peak.
 Retail struggled with 60% of available space vacant over a year, while the April 2023 ”Mansion Tax” nearly froze hospitality investment with only four hotel sales over $10 million since enactment.